 We have effectively increased our capacity for ingredients, manufacturing, and delivery every year since we opened the doors.
 In 1990 we had storage for 150,000 bushels of grain and manufactured about 30 tons of feed a day.
-Currently we have over 2,700,000 bushels of grain storage and manufacture about 100 tons of feed each hour.
+This fall, we will have over 3,000,000 bushels of grain storage capability and we manufacture about 100 tons of feed each hour.
 More tons thru the door mean a lower cost to the customer.

 We are a family operation where our son Jeremy handles purchasing and selling non hedgeables and our son Adam manages Monroe’s Honey Creek Feed Mill along with his accounting chores.
 We call on our son Steve when something needs to be welded, repaired, or fabricated at one of our five locations.
 My wife Kathy handles payables and my daughter-in-law Stacy handles HR and payroll.
 Add in some more father-in-laws, brother-in-laws and cousins and you tend to see a lot of the same people at Christmas that you do at work.
 It seems that after a bit, those that aren't connected by genetics or matrimony become part of the family, too.

 We are always going, always growing, always “Helping Farmers Feed the World”.